 6. Is the start-up fee low?
 Do you get enough materials like products, samples, and literature?
 Is the monthly $ requirement low?

+7. Does the marketing system take full advantage of technology?
 Good site, conference call training, opportunity calls for your prospects, online sales and distributor sign-ups, online support and tracking?

 8. Is it well-capitalized?
 Ideally, no debt.
 A publicly traded company must disclose every 90 days.

-and add to their existing line?
+9. Do they strive to improve and add to their existing line?
 What is their shipping track record?

 10. Can you choose to work part-time or full-time?
 Can you take your time without feeling pressured?

+11. Is the compensation plan fair?
 Is it simple to understand and explain?
 Can new person make money in the first 24-48 hours?
 Does it pay you deep and soon?
 Can you make immediate income to finance your expansion?
 Are there bonuses and incentives?
 Is it competitive with similar products and companies?
 Does the company pay on time according to their policies?
 Is the plan stable, or change a lot?
 If it’s changed, what changes were made and why?
 Not a pyramid to pay you for just signing people up?
 What are the minimum sales required?
 Are other distributors in the company as successful as you want to be?
 What is their long range projection?
 Google the company name + comp plan + pdf.
 Does it go to infinity, or cut off after a certain level?
 Unilevels can make money faster for most people.

+12. What are your expenses?
 What do you pay out?
 Any fees or other hidden expenses?
 Monthly gas, lunches, or advertising expenses?
 What % is your profit?

-it has an easier time going global and viral.
+13. If it sells a service (vs. a product) it has an easier time going global and viral.
 There are no warehouses needed, or product approval for other countries.
 However, the profit may be less on a service to be competitive.

-, check that they have no clauses that allow them to: 1) take the company retail, or sell it to a retail company, 2) reduce your income by changing comp plans, 3) terminate you w/o going before a board of their peers.
+14. In their “Policies and Procedures”, check that they have no clauses that allow them to: 1) take the company retail, or sell it to a retail company, 2) reduce your income by changing comp plans, 3) terminate you w/o going before a board of their peers.

 15. Do they have distributors who earn at least as much as you want to?
 And do they do in a way that any distributor can?